JamieSlome/polyfig/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please email jamie@418sec.com.
+To report a vulnerability, please email...